Establishment of a Community Centre

 Traps to Treasures

 We are proud to announce our latest initiative called Traps to Treasures.
-Save Wildlife Uganda is training former poachers to make “treasures” from confiscated snares, which are then sold at the Community Centre.
+Save Wildlife Uganda is training former poachers, which costs $300 USD per man, to make “treasures” from confiscated snares, which are then sold at the Community Centre.
 With this skill, these men will be able to earn income so they can take care of themselves, and their families all while protecting Uganda’s precious heritage.